Fine-tuning can Help Detect Pretraining Data from Large Language Models: Experimental Detail

 \subsection{Copyrighted book detection}

-To conduct experiments of copyrighted book detection on BookMIA and BookTection, we randomly split 30\% of the dataset using a seed of 42 and select all non-members from this subset as the fine-tuning dataset.
-Subsequently, we randomly sample 500 members and non-members from the remaining 70\% of the datasets, constructing a balanced validation set of 1,000 examples.
-The remaining data is used for testing.
+To conduct experiments of copyrighted book detection on BookMIA and BookTection, we randomly sample 30\% of the dataset and select all non-members from this subset as the fine-tuning dataset.
+Subsequently, we randomly sample 500 members and non-members from the remaining 70\% of the datasets, constructing a balanced validation set of 1,000 examples for evaluation.
 The detailed information dataset split is shown in Table~\ref{data_split_book}.